pytroll/satpy/doc/source/overview.rst

 enhancement methods from the user and just provide the best looking image by default.
 Satpy still makes it possible to customize these procedures, but in most cases it shouldn't be necessary.
-See the documentation on :doc:`writers` for more information on what's possible for output formats and enhancing images.
+See the documentation on :doc:`writing` for more information on what's possible for output formats and enhancing images.

 Writing